 The chances of suspect injury are significant no matter what type of force is used by the police… A suspect is more likely to suffer injury if struck with a fist than with a PR-24 police baton.
 In any event, the chances of a suspect being injured are greatest when the officer uses his fists, hands, arms, feet, or legs during the encounter.

-If you were injured by the use of excessive force, or if your civil rights were violated by a police officer in the PPD, you should strongly consider taking the following two steps:
+If you were injured by the use of excessive force, or if your civil rights were violated by a police officer in the PPD, you should strongly consider retaining an experienced criminal attorney in Philadelphia.

 The majority of investigations into whether an incident constitutes police brutality do not yield favorable results for the complainant, which highlights the importance of having aggressive legal representation on your side.
-Our attorneys are committed to tenacious client advocacy, and will fight for justice and accountability even if your case must go to trial.
+Our Philadelphia and Bucks County criminal defense attorneys are committed to tenacious client advocacy, and will fight for justice and accountability even if your case must go to trial.

-To start exploring your options in a completely free and confidential legal consultation, call the law offices of Krasner & Long at (215) 882-9752.
+To start exploring your options in a completely free and confidential legal consultation, call Delaware County criminal defense lawyer Long at (215) 882-9752.